Nicky Wu: Career

-In 1988, Nicky was discovered by an agency when he set up a roadside stall to support his family.
+In 1988, Wu was discovered by an agency when he set up a roadside stall to support his family.
 Following an audition, he joined the boyband Little Tigers, where he was given the nickname "Thunderbolt Tiger" (霹靂虎), alongside Alec Su and Julian Chen.
 The group achieved success across Asia but was suspended in 1991 due to Chen's compulsory military service.
-Nicky then pursued a solo career.
+Wu then pursued a solo career.
 Over the next five years, he released 13 Mandarin and Cantonese albums, and gained popularity for his role in Tsui Hark's film The Lovers (1994) with Charlie Yeung.
 After that, Chen was demobilized in late 1993 but the Little Tigers was effectively disbanded in 1995.

-Nicky enlisted for mandatory military service in February 1997 and returned to the entertainment industry in late 1998.
+Wu enlisted for mandatory military service in February 1997 and returned to the entertainment industry in late 1998.
 He starred in the popular Hong Kong series At the Threshold of an Era (1999), before shifting his focus to mainland China, where he acted mainly in TV series, such as Treasure Venture (2000) and Treasure Raiders (2002).
 In February 2010, Wu and the other members of the Little Tigers reunited to perform at the CCTV Spring Festival Gala.
-Nicky experienced a major resurgence in popularity for his starring role in the television series Scarlet Heart (2011).
+Wu experienced a major resurgence in popularity for his starring role in the television series Scarlet Heart (2011).

 Personal life

-Nicky is the second child in his family, with a brother Wu Qizhan and brother Wu Qilin.
+Wu is the second child in his family, with a brother Wu Qizhan and brother Wu Qilin.

 He married actress Ma Yashu in December 2006.
-They divorced in August, 2009.
+They divorced in August 2009.

-In 2015, after two years of dating, Nicky married Cecillia Liu.
-They had official marriage registration in Being on January 20, 2015 and held their wedding in Bali, Indonesia on March 20, 2016.
+In 2015, after two years of dating, Wu married Cecillia Liu.
+They had official marriage registration in Beijing on January 20, 2015 and held their wedding in Bali, Indonesia on March 20, 2016.
 On April 27, 2019, Liu gave birth to their son, nicknamed BuBu.